Hit enter to search

 Please contact email@example.com with any questions.

-With vaccines now readily available, we are asking members of our campus community to make informed decisions about their health and how they can best protect themselves and our community.
+With vaccines now readily available, we are asking members of our campus community to make an informed choice about their health and how they can best protect themselves and our community.
 As part of our commitment to Community FIRST, we are requesting all faculty, staff and students to have a conversation with their healthcare provider about the vaccine, and if advised, complete the series of vaccinations and be fully vaccinated before their return to campus this fall.
 We believe vaccinations will be key in helping us return to a more normal way of life as quickly as possible.

 Who will see my Immunization Record and Document of Informed Choice and how will it be used?